 In addition to family, your family can choose domestic partners, friends or organizations to inherit your assets.
 Keep in mind that if you don't make specific designations and you do not have any heirs (i.e., living family), all of your property will escheat to the State of Florida, although this is very rare.

 Provisions to Include in a Last Will and Testament in Florida

 A will must meet certain requirements in order to be valid in the state of Florida.
 Fortunately, there are relatively few rules.
-You must be at least 18 years old or legally emancipated, and you must be of sound mind.
+You must be at least 18 years old and you must be of sound mind.
 “Sound mind” means that you fully understand both the nature and extent of your assets and the natural objects of your affection.
 Florida also requires that your will be a printed document and executed in the correct formality, and no oral or handwritten wills will be recognized or legally binding.

 When creating a last will and testament, it's important to be aware of all of the property that you own, as well as which people should be entrusted with your legacy after your death.
 The provisions in your will can be used to:

 - Distribute your assets and property.
 Whether you leave all of your belongings to one person or give specific items to individuals, you should choose your beneficiaries carefully.
 You're allowed to leave money or valuables to organizations as well as individuals.
 Above all, you should make sure to designate at least one residual beneficairy - someone who will receive any property that is not specifically devised.